Krar

-Krar (Amharic: ክራር) is a five-or-six stringed bowl-shaped lyre from Ethiopia and Eritrea.
+The krar (Geʽez: ክራር) is a five-or-six stringed bowl-shaped lyre from Ethiopia and Eritrea.
 It is tuned to a pentatonic scale.
-A modern Krar may be amplified, much in the same way as an electric guitar or violin.
-The Krar, along with Masenqo and the Washint, is one of the most widespread musical instruments of the Amhara ethnic group.
+A modern krar may be amplified, much in the same way as an electric guitar or violin.
+The krar, along with the masenqo and the washint, is one of the most widespread musical instruments in Northern Ethiopia and Eritrea.

-Role in Amhara society
+Role in society

 Historical

-In Amhara society the krar was viewed as an instrument inspired by the Devil and was therefore inferior, whereas the Begena was for praising God and seen as sacred.
-The krar was used to adulate feminine beauty, to create sexual arousal and to eulogize carnal love.
+In Amhara society, the krar was viewed as an instrument inspired by the Devil and was therefore inferior, whereas the Begena was for praising God and seen as sacred.
+The krar was used to adulate feminine beauty, create sexual arousal, and eulogize carnal love.

-The instrument has been associated with brigands, outlaws and wanderers.
+The Derg regime banned playing the krar and imprisoned people who played it, especially in the big cities such as Asmara and Addis Ababa.
+The instrument has been associated with brigands, outlaws, and Wata or Azmari wanderers.
 Wanderers played the krar to solicit food, and outlaws played it to sing an Amhara war song called Fano.

 Contemporary

-Today, the krar which used to be the plaything of the Amharas, has become one of the most popular Ethiopian stringed instruments.
+Today, the krar which used to be the plaything of the Ethiopian and Eritrean, has become one of the most popular Ethiopian stringed instruments.